 Where were they when I was battling the plumbing monster?

 Probably the biggest thing I did learn is that I ended up spending way too much time working on that one issue myself.
 It really ratcheted up my stress level and took up part of three Saturdays.
 I decided that if I ever invest in a property again, I will be more likely to call in a pro to handle anything that I'm having problems tackling myself.
 That stress ended up having a major effect on my health not long after that.

 So after all the blinds, lights, plumbing, and weatherstripping I've now spent a total of $52,238.
 Costs are mounting but it's all coming together.
 At this point I still had not decided whether to sell the place or rent it out.

-Stay tuned and check out the next post in the series to find out about how I finished up the project, and whether I decide to rent or sell.
+Stay tuned and check out the next post in the series to find out about how I finished up the project, and whether I decide to rent or sell this investment.
 I'll also include after pictures to show how everything turned out.